 *The Five Freedoms is a group of principles mostly used by the animal welfare community and some animal professionals.
 This version is slightly revised in order to be helpful to individual guardians of companion animals.

 Happy at Home: The BiBi Project is partially funded by a grant from Maddie’s Fund, #ThanksToMaddie, and by individual donors.
 We welcome and encourage additional funding to expand the project and keep it going into future years.
 Thank you for considering The BiBi Project.

 Happy at Home: The BiBi Project is seeking volunteers in every state of the nation.
 Join us, and help us help others change course while there’s still hope.

 Responsibilities of Volunteers:

-Materials: Each volunteer is assigned a region and is responsible to ensure that the BiBi Project brochures / materials provided are placed and maintained in relevant locations and with appropriate individuals, as instructed.
+Materials: Each volunteer suggests, requests, and/or is assigned a region and is responsible to ensure that the BiBi Project brochures / materials provided are placed and maintained in relevant locations and with appropriate individuals in that region, as instructed.
 Each volunteer assists the Project Manager with target selection by developing and providing a list of potentially appropriate businesses and professionals in that region.

-Regional Events: Volunteers should be willing to commit to at least two events per year, or if for some reason a volunteer is event-phobic, then that volunteer should seek to recruit a partner volunteer, who is interested in signing on to The BiBi Project as a volunteer and is acceptable to the Project Manager, for event handling in that region.
+Regional Events: Volunteers should be willing to commit to at least one event per year, or if for some reason a volunteer is event-phobic, then that volunteer should seek to recruit a partner volunteer who is interested in becoming a BiBi Project volunteer and is acceptable to the Project Manager for event handling in that region.